Loquat, Japanese plum - Eriobotrya japonica

 Trunk/bark/branches

-Branches droop; not showy; typically one trunk 1
+Branches droop; not showy; typically one low-branched trunk; bark grey and shallowly fissured 1,11

 Pruning requirement